mathgeniuszach/xdialog/README.md

 Here's how xdialog determines what dialogs to use:

 - On Windows, xdialog uses the built-in ctypes module to interface directly with system dialogs.
+- On MacOS, it uses AppleScript to interface directly with system dialogs.
-- On Linux, it uses the `zenity` command, or defaults to Tkinter if `zenity` is not available.
+- On Linux and other systems, it uses the `zenity` command, or defaults to Tkinter if `zenity` is not available.

-- On other systems like MacOS, it defaults to Tkinter.
-If someone can implement native dialogs on MacOS, that would be appreciated :)
+## Notes

+Both `zenity` and AppleScript provide easy access to password/input prompts, color pickers, and a few more useful things from the command line, while Windows makes it more difficult to access these (it requires using ctypes to mimic C++ code).
+It could be possible to rebind tk's dialogs on Windows into python, but for now these functions will not be implemented.

 ## Usage